 Learn How to Combat Tender Teeth from Orthodontic Treatments

-As you may already know, our patients wearing bands, new retainers or appliances
+As you may already know, our patients wearing bands, new

-are liable to have some 'tender teeth" for a day or two.
+appliances are liable to have some 'tender teeth" for a day or two.
 The

 movement caused by a new arch wire, a bendin the retainer or headgear

 can make certain teeth sore to bite into things for one or two days.